Cathedral of St. Francis de Sales (Houma, Louisiana): Bishops

 Bishop Warren Boudreaux, the first Bishop of the Diocese of Houma-Thibodaux is interred under the marble raised altar near the Statue of the Blessed Mother.
 Bishop Michael Jarrel was the second bishop of the Diocese of Houma-Thibodaux and reigned from this cathedral for a decade from March 4, 1993, until October 10, 2003.
 Pope John Paul II named Bishop Sam G. Jacobs as the third bishop of the Diocese of Houma-Thibodaux, he took hold of this cathedral on October 10, 2003, and again reigned for just over a decade when he was granted retirement on October 30, 2013.
 Pope Francis appointed Bishop Shelton Fabre, previously auxiliary to the Archbishop of New Orleans as the fourth bishop of the Diocese of Houma-Thibodaux.
-Pope Francis appointed Bishop Mario E. Dorsonville, previously auxiliary to the Archdicese of Washington, as the fifth bishop of the Diocese of Houma-Thibodaux.
+Pope Francis appointed Bishop Mario E. Dorsonville, previously auxiliary to the Archdiocese of Washington, as the fifth bishop of the Diocese of Houma-Thibodaux.